-As we discuss to great detail in “Why Can’t I Lose Weight,” sustained weight loss is largely a result of consistently managing the first half of the equation: “calories in.”
+As we discuss in great detail in “Why Can’t I Lose Weight,” sustained weight loss is largely a result of consistently managing the first half of the equation: “calories in.”

 Said another way: it’s much more difficult to sustainably increase your Activity Level than it is to reduce the calories you consume.

-So start by focusing on fixing your food intake!
+So start by focusing on your food intake.